Things to Consider When Planning Your Pool

-- A solid, level floor or concrete pad, capable of supporting up to 250-lbs./sq.ft.; most ground level spaces and on-grade concrete floors can support this weight.
+- Your pool needs a solid, level floor or concrete pad.
+It must be capable of supporting up to 250 pounds per square foot.
+Most ground-level spaces and on-grade concrete floors can support this weight.

-- 2' wider and 3' longer than the pool's interior dimensions to allow for access to the pool and its equipment.
+- Your pool site must be two-feet wider and three-feet longer than your pool's interior dimensions.
+That will allow you to access the pool and its internal components.

-- The pool can be placed in a corner.
+- Want to conserve space?
+Remember that any Endless Pools model can be placed in a corner.

 - The Water Quality System is typically installed at the front of the pool.

-- The pool can be installed above-ground, partially in-ground, or completely in-ground.
+- The pool can be installed above-ground, partially in-ground, or fully in-ground.

-- Some owners have super-insulated their pools to swim outdoors year-round, even in snow!
+- Some owners love to swim outdoors year-round, even in snow!
+Talk with your Product Specialist about your options for super-insulating your pool's cabinet.

 Indoor Pool Considerations

-- Our optional covers also reduce heat loss and have some form of locking mechanism.
+- Our optional pool covers and spa covers also reduce heat loss and have locks to limit unwanted access.

-- Locating an Endless Pool above the ground floor requires the review of a professional engineer to ensure that the upper-floor room has the structural integrity to support the weight.
+- Locating a pool above the ground floor requires the review of a professional engineer to ensure that the upper-floor room has the structural integrity to support the weight.

 - Endless Pools highly recommends that both the pool and water quality system be located near a floor drain or have a sump pump.

-- The area surrounding the pool should be protected, with appropriate floor and wall covering materials.
+- The area surrounding the pool should be protected, with appropriate floor and wall covering materials, the same as you do for your bathroom.

 Outdoor Pool Considerations

-- We strongly recommend our BiFold Rigid cover to secure against heat loss, debris, and unwanted access.
+- We strongly recommend one of our secure outdoor covers to protect against heat loss, debris, and unwanted access.
+These pool covers and spa covers are designed to withstand the elements.

 - If you decide to excavate, you should first determine the height of the site's water table.